If your small business receives income via third-party settlement processors like PayPal, Venmo, and CashApp, you may be in for a surprise.

 The 1099-K is the form used by credit card payment processors and third-party settlement organizations to report the income they processed on your behalf.
 Credit card companies report all transactions made to your business.
-However, up until 2021, TPSOs only reported income if it was $20,000 or more and involved at least 200 transactions.
-Starting this year, they must report all income received for “goods and services” in excess of $600.
+However, TPSOs only reported income if it was $20,000 or more and involved at least 200 transactions.
+Starting in 2023, they must report all income received for “goods and services” in excess of $600.
 There is no minimum number of transactions.

 How does PayPal or Venmo know if I sold a good or service?

 Using Venmo as an example, transactions to all Venmo business profiles are automatically tagged as “good or service” transactions.

 When sending money to an individual account, buyers have the option to tag the transaction as a good or service.
 This may also have the added benefit of providing buyer/seller protection on the purchase if there is a dispute.

 Any transaction tagged as a good or service, whether it goes through a business or personal account, will be reported once the account meets the $600 threshold.